 What Happened To Student Mobility After The New Orleans’ Market-Based School Reforms?

-A policy brief by Spiro Maroulis, Robert Santillano, Douglas N. Harris and Huriya Jabbar on the effects of post-Katrina school reforms on student mobility in New Orleans.
+A policy brief and technical report by Spiro Maroulis, Robert Santillano, Douglas N. Harris and Huriya Jabbar on the effects of post-Katrina school reforms on student mobility in New Orleans.

 One argument for school choice is that parents will vote with their feet and move to better schools.
 This could create competition between schools that allows families to select the options that work best for them and induces all schools to improve.
 Advocates also argue that school choice will benefit low-income families the most because these families have the least choice and poorest options in traditional public school systems.